viralemergence/pharos-documentation/guide-for-users/README.md

 - Data can be filtered and downloaded from the data table page

-- When you press "Download" on the public data table page, you will receive the requested download in your email, along with the citation for the data extract
+- When you press "Download" on the public data table page, the system will generate a page for your data extract and will send you an email with a link to that page

+- The data extract page will remain as a permanent record of your download; from that page you can access the citation for the data extract and download the same data again

+- In every data extract, all units will be SI units

 ## Cite data